From the outside, my life looked exactly the way it was supposed to.

 That question reached into everything—my identity, my faith, my understanding of what it meant to be a good person, a worthy person, a whole person.

-For the first time, I began to question the systems that had shaped my life, especially the religious framework I had grown up inside of.
+For the first time, I began to really question the systems that had shaped my life, especially the religious framework I had grown up inside of.

 The silence around her confused me.